ydataai/ydata-profiling/docsrc/source/pages/integrations/other_data_frameworks.rst

 Other data frameworks
 =====================

-.. # TODO: Intro

 ``pandas-profiling`` is built on ``pandas`` and ``numpy``.
 Pandas supports a wide range of data formats including CSV, XLSX, SQL, JSON, HDF5, SAS, BigQuery and Stata.
 Read more on `supported formats by Pandas <https://pandas.pydata.org/docs/user_guide/io.html>`_.

-If you have data in another Python framework, you can use pandas-profiling by converting to a pandas DataFrame.
-For large datasets you might need to sample.
-Direct integrations are not yet supported.
+If you have data in another framework of the Python Data ecosystem, you can use ``pandas-profiling`` by converting to a pandas ``DataFrame``, as direct integrations are not yet supported.
+Large datasets might require sampling (as seen in :doc:`../use_cases/big_data`).

 .. code-block:: python
   :caption: PySpark to Pandas